Arthur Gutmanstein Religious School

 My goals are far reaching and basic at the same time.
 Regarding my staff, I mentor teachers as well as learn from them.
 We encourage a feeling of comraderie and fostering team spirit.
 With our students, I enjoy serving as a role model to promote derech eretz (respect and kindness), enthusiasm about learning and positive feelings about Judaism.
 With our parents, I like to know each and everyone of you and partner in the process of Jewish education, love of Israel and midot (good deeds).
 And finally, I prioritize building strong working relationships with the many groups and committees within the synagogue.

 I welcome and value input from parents, grandparents and congregants.
 Please feel free to stop into my office and schmooze, email me at firstname.lastname@example.org or call me at (516) 938-5865.
 As always, I look forward to greeting all and becoming part of the Plainview Jewish Center community.

 HEBREW SCHOOL SNACKS

-We are pleased to announce that effective Sunday, October 20th, PJC will started offering all students an opportunity to purchase kosher snacks.
+We are pleased to announce that PJC offers all students an opportunity to purchase kosher snacks.
 For $1.00, they will receive a small bottle of water and a kosher snack of their choosing.
 All snacks are nut free and there are both, regular and gluten free snacks available.
 Students are still welcome to bring their own snacks.
 Snacks are sold on Sundays from 8:45-9am and Wednesdays from 4-4:15pm.
 There is a table set-up in front of Room 211 and it is staffed by members of our School Committee.